— SUITABLE FOR PURE VEGETARIAN FOOD —

 Make a spice mixture:

-12 Black Pepper corns—slightly crushed
+12 Black Pepper corns—lightly crushed

-4” piece of Cinnamon—broken into pieces
+3” piece of Cinnamon—broken into small pieces

 4 Brown Cardamom—pods split